cirelli94/vicook/README.md

 # Vicook
-Sometimes you want to know what you'll eat for launch.
+Sometimes you want to know what you'll eat for lunch.
 Sometimes not.
 This is for when you want to know.

 ## Install